One of our favorite ways to spend a winter evening is in front of a fire, sipping glasses of brandy with close friends.

 In a medium bowl, cream the sugar and butter until light and fluffy.
 Add the egg yolks, almond extract and cognac, and stir to combine.
 In a large bowl, sift together the flour and salt.
 Add the butter mixture and stir until just combined.
 Refrigerate for 20 minutes.

-Preheat the oven to 350°F. Roll 1-tablespoon portions of the dough into balls and place on baking sheets lined with parchment paper.
-Flatten the balls with the heel of your hand.
-Bake until just beginning to brown, about 10 to 12 minutes.
+Preheat the oven to 350°F. Roll the dough between two pieces of parchment to about 1/4-inch thickness, then cut into small rounds.
+(Alternately, you can roll 1-tablespoon portions of the dough into balls, place on baking sheets lined with parchment paper, and flatten the balls with the heel of your hand.)
+Bake until just beginning to brown, about 6 to 12 minutes, depending on thickness.
 Let cool completely.

 While the cookies are baking, add the jam and rose water to a small saucepan over medium heat.
 Stir until slightly warm, about 2 to 3 minutes, then remove from the heat and let cool completely.

 Spread a small amount of the jam mixture on the bottom of a cookie and top with another cookie to form sandwiches.
 Repeat with the remaining cookies.
+Dust with confectioner’s sugar.
 (This recipe makes about 48 cookies, or 2 dozen sandwiches.)